manojm97/NotesApp/README.md

 # React Native NotesApp

-This is a sample notes app built using react native.
+This is a simple notes app built using react native.

 ## Demo